arngolo/IoF50/README.md

 # IoF50 (Imagery on the Fly)
+### Distinctiveness and Complexity
-Primarily devised for Geospatial technology users, this website allows spatial analysis on the fly using GEE python API.
-It reduces user's computational costs, is memory efficient and users do not require a high storage capacity since the output result is primarely stored in local then uploaded to google cloud storage (GCS).
+Primarily devised for Geospatial technology users, this website allows spatial analysis on the fly using Google Earth Engine (GEE) python API.
+It reduces user's computational costs, is memory efficient and users do not require a high storage capacity since the output result is primarely stored in local then uploaded to Google Cloud Storage (GCS).

 ## requirements
 ### windows